Pokémon Trading Card Game Pocket: Expansions

 The game launched with both the Genetic Apex set, split across three booster packs, and the Promo-A set.
 Each set consists of a base of unique new cards, and a smaller number of rarer alternative artwork versions of the base cards.
-The game's first expansion, Mythical Island, was released in December 2024.
+The game's second expansion, Mythical Island, was released on December 12, 2024, and contained one booster pack.
 Since 2025, expansions have released on a roughly monthly cadence.
 Each expansion offers new cards from which to build decks, new single-player challenges, and new cosmetic items for players to customise their decks and display their collections.
 Outside of expansions, time limited promotional events and challenges have also awarded new cards and cosmetic items.
 Some promotional cards can only be obtained by spending money.